nelsonfigueroa/nelson.cloud/content/posts/2023-06-16-canary-aws-credentials.md

 REGION=us-east-2
 ```

 Around 2 minutes after deploying out this file, I received my first email notification from [canarytokens.org](https://canarytokens.org).
 That was fast!
 It just goes to show that people are constantly scanning for credentials on the internet.
-Within an an hour or so I had ~10 notifications.
+Within an hour or so I had ~10 notifications.

 The notification emails from canarytokens.org provide useful details about the attackers using the AWS API keys.
 Here's an example notification I received: